-During this time, Jiří Šmejc founded his own investment group, EMMA, which he wholly owned from the beginning and remains he majority shareholder of to this day.
+In 2012, Jiří Šmejc founded his own investment group, EMMA, which he wholly owned from the beginning and remains he majority shareholder of to this day.
 In the first year of its existence, EMMA Group managed to put together an international consortium of investors that won a tender for the privatization of a 33% stake in the Greek state monopoly gaming corporation OPAP.
 Jiří Šmejc then led the strategic decision-making during the major restructuring that OPAP has since gone through.
 Throughout this process, the cooperation with Karel Komárek´s KKCG Group, which had already owned the Czech national lottery company Sazka, played an important role.
-This resulted in the agreement of both businessmen on creating a joint gaming holding, in which EMMA Group holds a 25% stake.
-Thanks to the active acquisition strategy of both groups, the holding has since managed to expand its portfolio of gaming companies from Greece (OPAP) and the Czech Republic (Sazka) to Austria (Casinos Austria and Austrian Lotteries), Italy (LOTTOITALIA), and Croatia (SuperSport).
-This fact makes EMMA Group one of the leading investors in the European gaming market.
+This resulted in the agreement of both businessmen on creating a joint gaming holding, SAZKA Group, in which EMMA Group acquired a 25% stake.
+The holding subsequently expanded its portfolio of gaming companies to include assets from Greece (OPAP) and the Czech Republic (Sazka) to Austria (Casinos Austria), Italy (LOTTOITALIA), and Croatia (SuperSport), thereby becoming one of the largest players on the European gaming market.

 In addition to activities associated with EMMA Group, Jiří Šmejc also founded and owns the Velaa private island hotel resort in the Maldives.
 Velaa is considered one of the most beautiful tropical resorts in the world.
 In addition, Jiří Šmejc is also very actively involved in the Sirius foundation, which strives to help children who have been less fortunate.
 Jiří Šmejc is not only financing this foundation, which is primarily about systemic change rather than one-time assistance, but also personally runs it as the Chairman of the Board.

 Overall, the business history of Jiří Šmejc is quite unique.
 He started from scratch - without entry capital, without assets acquired in the Czech coupon privatization and, indeed, without experience.
 Yet, step by step, he has managed to elevate himself to a widely-recognized and reliable business partner.